How Much of a 30K Settlement Will I Get?

 Frequently Asked Questions

-3. What expenses are deducted from my settlement?
+3. What types of expenses may be deducted from a settlement?

-4. How long does it take to receive settlement money?
+4. How long does it usually take to receive settlement funds?

 Key Takeaways